anteq/pm-cli/README.md

 # Project Manager CLI (pm-cli)

-Spotlight-like launcher for most common Project Management actions.
+Spotlight-like launcher for some of common daily actions of a Project Manager.
 Built using Electron and VanillaJS.

 ![pm-cli demo](demo.gif)